Is your skin dry? Do you suffer from hormonal acne? Are you looking to reduce toxins and endocrine disruptors in your personal care products?

 These are common concerns for those of us with a thyroid condition.

-I now have a pretty good skincare routine in place, and can share with you what works for me.
+So, I now have a pretty good clean skincare routine in place, and can share with you what works for me.
 However, I am not a skincare specialist!
 I did work in an aesthetics business for about 6 years, so I know a few things.
 And, playing around with different skincare routines is a fun little hobby for me.
 I am always on the lookout for new clean personal care products.

 I like to use the Think Dirty app to review how possibly toxic a product is.
 You scan the barcode of a product and it gives it a score from 0 to 10 (10 being the most toxic, and 0 being the cleanest).